Oluyomy/Predicting-Telco-customer-churn/README.md

 Step 6: Building the models
 A: Logistic Regression
--
--

 B: Random Forest Classifier.
-- .

-C: .
-Decision Tree classifier
+C: Decision Tree classifier

+D: Support Vector Classifier

 ## Results
--
+- Based on these metrics, Logistic regression model has the highest accuracy and generally better precision, recall, and F1-score for both classes compared to the other models.
+Therefore, LogisticRegression appears to be the best-performing model among the four models.
 ## conclusion

  ## Challenges